laravel/forge-docs/src/sites/the-basics.md

 - **Website Isolation:** This configuration setting indicates whether the PHP-FPM process should run under its own user account.
 You may learn more about website isolation by consulting the [full documentation regarding this feature](/sites/user-isolation).
 - **Create Database:** This setting indicates if you would like a new database to be created for your site.

+### Automatic Redirects

+When creating your site, Forge will automatically create a redirect from the `www` subdomain to the root domain.
+For example, if you create a site with the root domain `example.com`, Forge will automatically create a redirect from `www.example.com` to `example.com`.
+Likewise, if your site's domain is `www.example.com`, Forge will automatically create a redirect from `example.com` to `www.example.com`.

 ### Circle Permissions

 You may grant a circle member authority to create and delete sites by granting the `site:create` and `site:delete` permissions.